 Much like other social media platforms, Snapchat has algorithms that serve content based on demographics, in-app activity, and out-of-app activity.
 (If you’ve ever Googled a vacuum cleaner and now your Facebook is inundated with vacuum cleaner ads, you know how this works).
 Snapchat does age-gate content, however.
 When a new user inputs their birthdate, Snapchat will show them content based on their age.
 So if your 13-year-old puts in their proper birthdate, Snapchat has stated that their algorithms will not expose them to age-inappropriate content.

 Parents should be advised that this is a limited solution — changing your age on Snapchat only takes a tap of a button.
 Still, checking your child’s birthdate on a Snapchat account is a solid way to help mitigate the amount of adult content they might inadvertently see.
 You can even make “keep your birthday accurate” part of your tech contract with your child.
 Even with these precautions in place, is Snapchat safe for kids?
 The answer depends on what is Snapchat used for when your kids use the platform.

 Snap Map Shows User Locations

-Snapchat has another feature, called Snap Map, that lets users see where their friends are located while they compose their Snaps.
+Snapchat has a feature called Snap Map that lets people see where their friends are located while they compose their Snaps.
 Users have decent control over how their location is shared through this feature of the app, but things can take a turn if they’re posting to Our Story.

-Our Story is a feature that allows users to contribute to a globally-public feed.
-It also shows events happening across the world and who’s talking about them.
+Our Story is a feature that allows users to contribute to a public feed that shows in near real-time events happening across the world.
 It allows users to communicate directly within the map if they happen to be close to each other.
-But users don’t have to know each other to communicate.
-Anyone can talk to anyone here.
+Users don’t have to know each other to communicate — anyone can talk to anyone here.

-So if your tween or teen creates a Snap that gives out personal information and they send it to “Our Story,” it can be seen by the entire community and then possibly put on the World Snap Map with whatever personal information your child has shared.
-For this reason, it’s important for parents to adjust their children’s location-sharing settings for your comfort levels.
+So if your tween or teen creates a Snap that gives out personal information and sends it to “Our Story,” it can be seen by the entire community and then possibly put on the World Snap Map with whatever personal information your child has shared.
+For this reason, it’s important to adjust your children’s location-sharing settings to align with your family’s values.